usherlabs/x-twitter-nfts/src/near/README.md

-## **Near Contract**
+# Near Contract

-The near contract is responsible for checking if a proof has been verified on the aurora chain, it does this my checking a mapping `isJournalVerified` and throwing an error if it has not been.
+The near contract is responsible for checking if a proof has been verified on the aurora chain, it does this my checking a mapping `isJournalVerified` on the aurora smart contract and throws an error if the variable returns false, indicating it has not been verified.

 ### Prerequisites: